humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

 A dissonant third quarter passing tone, labeled `q` like the one shown above, is similar to a descending passing tone.
 It corresponds to a dissonance in the metric position of a weak minim that lasts only a quarter note.
 It is approached and left by step down and must be preceded by a note with a duration of at least a minim.
 There is no ascending form of this dissonance type.

 ### Dissonant third quarter neighbor (B, b) ###

 {% include verovio.html
+	humdrum-visible="false"
 	source="d3qn"
 	scale="60"
 	pageWidth="1000"
 	tabsize="10"
 %}
-<script type="application/json" id="d3qn">**kern	**kern
+<script type="application/x-humdrum" id="d3qn">**kern	**kern
 *I'B	*I'A
 *clefF4	*clefGv2
 *k[b-]	*k[b-]